sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 Use the following steps to complete this section of the exercise:

-1. Ensure that you have the `AccelerateDevGitHubCopilot` solution open in Visual Studio Code.
+1. Ensure that you have the `AccelerateDevGHCopilot_M2` solution open in Visual Studio Code.

 1. Open the Chat view, and then enter a prompt that uses GitHub Copilot's `@workspace` participant to generate a description of the project.